Add Roles and Permissions

 |---|---|---|

-| OpenID Provider / OAuth Authorization Server | Defines the fine-grained permissions (authorization details types) the authorization server can use while issuing tokens to client applications | payment_amount |
+| OpenID Provider / OAuth Authorization Server | Defines the fine-grained permissions (authorization details types) the authorization server can use when issuing tokens to client applications. | payment_amount |

-| OpenID Relying Party / OAuth Client | Enables client applications to specify their fine-grained authorization requirements while using the OAuth 2.0 Rich Authorization Requests (RAR) grant type. | payment_amount |
+| OpenID Relying Party / OAuth Client | Enables client applications to specify their fine-grained authorization requirements when using the OAuth 2.0 Rich Authorization Requests (RAR) grant type. | payment_amount |

 Available Policy Operators